Mullvad VPN Review 2026: The Most Private VPN You Can Buy?

 | Simultaneous Connections | 5 | 10 | 10 |

-Mullvad vs ProtonVPN: Try ProtonVPN is Mullvad's closest philosophical competitor.
-Both are privacy-focused and open source.
-ProtonVPN offers more features (Secure Core, NetShield, free tier, better streaming support) and a larger server network.
-However, ProtonVPN requires an email address to create an account, and its pricing on monthly plans is higher.
-Mullvad's anonymous account system gives it an edge for users who want zero personal data collection.
+Mullvad vs ProtonVPN: ProtonVPN is Mullvad's closest cousin philosophically.
+Both lean privacy-first and open source.
+ProtonVPN has more features (Secure Core, NetShield, a free tier, better streaming), plus a bigger server network.
+But here's the catch: ProtonVPN requires an email to sign up, and monthly pricing is higher.
+Mullvad's anonymous account system wins if you want zero personal data collection.

 Verdict: Should You Get Mullvad VPN in 2026?